Korean currency: Won (1945–1953)

 Following the end of the division of Korea, the won was introduced to replace the Korean yen.
-The won was subdivided in 100 jeon.
+The won was subdivided into 100 jeon.
 The first banknotes were issued by the Bank of Joseon in denominations ranging from 5 jeon to 100 won.
 In 1950 the currency management switched to the Bank of Korea and new notes were then issued, mostly with higher denominations.

 The first note put in circulation by the Bank of Korea in 1950 was printed in Japan by the National Printing Bureau (国立印刷局).
 The next year the Korea Minting and Security Printing Corporation was created and took over as printer of South Korean currency.

 At the time of the introduction in 1945 the won was pegged to the Japanese yen at a rate of 1 won = 1 yen.
 In October of the same year, the anchor currency was changed to the US dollar at a rate of 15 won = 1 dollar.
 Toward the end of the Korean War the won was devaluated at 6,000 won = 1 dollar.
 Following that the hwan was introduced as the new currency at a rate of 1 hwan = 100 won.